-Plan your Dorchester removals with top tips, help and advice from
+Plan your move with top tips, help and advice from

 Like your new home is unique, your move is unique.
-We create tailor-made removals for a worry-free move.
+We create tailor-made packages for a worry-free move.

 Established in 1973, Armishaws are a family run company based here in the South West.
 We believe in greener removals, we’re planting 2,000 trees in the region to offset the carbon emissions of your move.
 We’re members of the British Association of Removers and operate to the highest standards of customer care and financial security.
 All our crews are trained to ensure you receive the best customer service, so you can rest assured that your possessions are well cared for in transit and in storage.
 With our high Trustpilot rating and reviews from so many happy customers, you can be sure that with Armishaws your move is in good hands.